unraid/docs/docs/unraid-os/system-administration/secure-your-server/secure-your-outgoing-comms.md

 ### Docker container exit nodes

-You can also set up a Docker container to function as a Tailscale exit node on your Unraid server.
+You can also set up a Docker container to function as a %%Tailscale|tailscale%% exit node on your Unraid server.

-1. **Deploy a Tailscale container** using the [official Tailscale Docker image](https://hub.docker.com/r/tailscale/tailscale).
+1. **Deploy a %%Tailscale|tailscale%% container** using the [official %%Tailscale|tailscale%% Docker image](https://hub.docker.com/r/tailscale/tailscale).
 2. **Configure the container** by adding the `--advertise-exit-node` flag.
-3. **Approve the exit node** in your Tailscale admin console.
+3. **Approve the exit node** in your %%Tailscale|tailscale%% admin console.
-4. **Select the container** as an exit node for your other devices on the Tailnet.
+4. **Select the container** as an exit node for your other devices on the %%Tailnet|tailnet%%.

 ## Outgoing VPN connections